-Walmart is a shareholder in JD.com, recently increasing its stake to 12 percent.
-In June 2017, it was announced that JD.com had invested $397 million in Farfetch with a mutually beneficial partnership that capitalises on the two companies’ respective reach in China and experience in luxury fashion.
+Walmart is a shareholder in JD.com, increasing its stake to 12 percent in February 2017.
+In June that year, it was announced that JD.com had invested $397 million in Farfetch with a mutually beneficial partnership that capitalises on the two companies’ respective reach in China and experience in luxury fashion.

 Liu graduated with a degree in sociology from the prestigious Renmin University of China in 1996, but spent much of his time as a student honing his computer programming skills through freelance coding work.
 Liu followed his degree with an EMBA from the China Europe International Business School.
 Upon graduation, Liu was hired by health product company Japan Life, where he held a number of different roles during his two-year tenure including director for computers and director for business.